rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 },
 ```

 Once you have saved the file, the plugin will be available for installation.
-To install it open *lazy.nvim* with the command `:Lazy` and type <kbd>I</kbd>.
+To install it open *lazy.nvim* with the command `:Lazy` and type ++I++.
 Once the installation finishes you will have to exit the editor and reopen it to have it read the new configuration you entered.

 The plugin provides a single command `:ProjectMgr` that opens an interactive buffer from which you can perform all operations by using keyboard shortcuts.
 When first opened, the buffer will be empty as this screenshot shows: